Acute dacryoadenitis - External and Internal Eye

 - Orbital dermoid

 - Idiopathic orbital inflammatory syndrome (orbital pseudotumor) – Diagnosis of exclusion.
-Orbital pseudotumor presents acutely, is extremely painful, and is very responsive to corticosteroid therapy.
+Orbital pseudotumor presents acutely, is extremely painful, and is very responsive to corticosteroid therapy, which is a hallmark of this disease.

 - Thyroid eye disease